captvonsciencypants/computational-imaging-lab/research.md

 ## Imaging with small crystals
 <img align="right" src="figs/res_stp.png" width="300">

 Crystals are packings of objects in a regular array.
 Among many other advantages, they are useful for increasing the diffraction signal from small objects.
-However the use of crystals result in signals being concentrated in a way such that information about the structure of the molecule is lost and need to be restored by running additional experiments or making assumptions.
+However the use of large crystals result in signals being concentrated in a way such that there is insufficient information to reconstruct the structure of the packed molecules.

 The recent development of a new type of X-ray source called the X-ray free-electron laser (XFEL) provides X-rays with unprecedented brightness, coherence and short duration pulses.
 These unique properties of XFELs have allowed very small crystals, only a few repeating units across, to be used, resulting in new, measurable, signals from the coherent illumination of the entire crystal.
-The extra signals enable the possibility of solving for the structure of the molecules directly from the diffracted intensities.
+The extra signals enable the possibility of solving for the structure of the molecules directly from the diffracted intensity itself.

-We have developed an algorithm that is able to do this in principle (Chen, 2019) and are working on applying the algorithm to experimental data.
+We have developed algorithms that is able to do this in principle and are working on applying the algorithms to experimental data.

 **Background Reading**
 1. Elser, "Direct phasing of nanocrystal diffraction", _Acta Cryst.
 A_, **69**, 559–569 (2013).